Jikōson: Leader of Jiu

-At this time, somewhere between ten to thirty followers would live in the same house as Nagaoka, though not all members lived with her.
+At this time, somewhere between ten and thirty followers would live in the same house as Nagaoka, though not all members lived with her.
 Nagaoka's leadership saw a religious focus on her oracles, performed through spirit-writing, which became the infallible authority of Jiu.
 Not only did the oracles set out the details of the world renewal process and post-world renewal society under the kami, but also the day-to-day activities of her followers, leadership roles and financial decisions.
 One such oracle, performed on 22 June, delivered the word Jikō (璽光).
 Thereafter, her followers referred to Nagaoka as Jikōson.
 They also prayed for the return of Amaterasu to deliver the world from chaos, while financially surviving on donations from followers and benefactors.

 In July 1945, after their landlord reported the group to the police, Nagaoka was arrested under charges of lèse-majesté and released after ten days.
 On 12 July, Nagaoka declared herself to be the representative of Amaterasu, believing that she was sent to help the Emperor through the "holy war" (the bombing of Tokyo and Yokohama).

 Post-war activities

 Following the surrender of Japan, the group intensified their activities, believing that a second phase of world renewal had arrived.
 They began attempting to contact the imperial family to inform them of their role in world renewal, while enduring the occupation of Japan as divine punishment from the kami.
 The group was constantly under threats of police arrests and eviction, leading to a series of "oracles" that dictated them to move their headquarters ("palaces").
 After Hirohito made his Humanity Declaration in 1946, Jiu shifted their attention from the imperial family to the public.
 A series of oracles in May 1946 declared Nagaoka as the true imperial leader of Japan, who would rule in the new Reiju (霊寿, lit. 'era of the spirits') era.

 The group's public rituals included eating donated rice gruel, which attracted both followers (malnutrition was a major problem during early occupation) along with police and media attention.
 According to a SCAP report, about a hundred followers were observed participating in a public ritual.
 Police surveillance intensified after members of Jiu, believing that Supreme Commander for the Allied Powers Douglas MacArthur was now part of the world renewal, stopped MacArthur's car outside the United States embassy in an attempt to make contact with him in May 1946.
 Go Seigen, who was still a famous public figure, became a key figure in their campaign.
-The recently-retired but popular sumo wrestler Futabayama Sadaji also became a follower.
+The recently retired but popular sumo wrestler Futabayama Sadaji also became a follower.
 In October 1946, the Asahi Shimbun visited the group's compound in Suginami.